Josef Klant

-Josef Klant (8 December 1869 – 7 September 1927) was an early member of the Nazi Party and served as the first Gauleiter of Hamburg.
+Josef Klant (8 December 1869 – 7 September 1927) was an early member of the Nazi Party, served in the Hamburg Parliament and was the first Gauleiter of Hamburg.
+Following his inability to quell internal conflicts in his jurisdiction, he was removed as Gauleiter after only 17 months in office and died less than a year later.

 Early life

-After attending elementary school, he worked in the mining industry from 1883 to 1886.
+Klant was born in Herzogenwalde in the Prussian Province of Silesia (today, Żubrów in Poland).
+After attending Volksschule, Klant worked in the mining industry from 1883 to 1886.
 Then he moved to Hamburg and became a clerk at Blohm+Voss, a shipbuilding company.
-In 1899, now a travel agent for his employer, he was granted citizenship in Hamburg.
-In 1903 he bought a cigar business which he ran until his death.
-Drawn to right wing and conservative political views, he became a member of the German Socialist Party, and later the German National People’s Party.
-He was also a member of the Deutschvölkischer Schutz- und Trutzbund, the most active, and most influential anti-Semitic federation in the Weimar Republic.
+In 1899, now a travel agent for his employer, he was granted Hamburg citizenship.
+In 1903, he bought a cigar business which he ran until his death.
+Drawn to right-wing and conservative political views, during the Weimar Republic he became a member of the German Socialist Party and, later, the German National People's Party.
+He was also a member of the Deutschvölkischer Schutz- und Trutzbund, the most active and most influential antisemitic federation at that time.

-In July 1922, he joined the Nazi Party and became chairman of the local Nazi association.
-When the Party was banned in the wake of the Beer Hall Putsch, he remained a tireless organizer and founded several cover associations which were quickly banned as well.
-In 1923 and 1924 he remained active as a speaker at several mass meetings.
-The Hamburg association was last reorganized under the name the Blücher Group, and in February 1924 Klant was sentenced to 4 months in prison and a 500 Reichsmark fine for his continued illegal activities on its behalf.
-In October 1924 he was elected to the Hamburg State Parliament under the auspices of the German Völkisch Freedom Party.
+In July 1922, Klant joined the Nazi Party and became chairman of its local association.
+When the Party was banned in the wake of the Beer Hall Putsch, he remained a tireless organizer and founded several front organizations which were quickly banned as well.
+In 1923 and 1924, he remained active as a speaker at several mass meetings.
+The Hamburg association was last reorganized under the name the Blücher Group and, in February 1924, Klant was sentenced to 4 months in prison and a 500 Reichsmark fine for his continued illegal activities on its behalf.
+In October 1924, he was elected to the Hamburg state parliament under the auspices of the German Völkisch Freedom Party.
 He would remain a member of this body until his death.